BetaMee/DayOne/README.md

 ## Technical points that need to be solved in the future

-- [ ] Add data layer
+- [x] Add data layer
-- The suspended ceiling for ListViewMode component
+- [ ] The suspended ceiling for ListViewMode component
-- The animated scroll for ListViewMode component
+- [ ] The animated scroll for ListViewMode component
-- The animated drag and drop for ListViewMode component
+- [ ] The animated drag and drop for ListViewMode component
-- The multiselect of animated drag and drop for ListViewMode component
+- [ ] The multiselect of animated drag and drop for ListViewMode component
-- onFocus event handler for some components
+- [ ] onFocus event handler for some components
-- Performance optimization
+- [ ] Performance optimization
-- BlockViewMode component
+- [ ] BlockViewMode component
-- MapViewMode component
+- [ ] MapViewMode component
-- CalendarViewMode component
+- [ ] CalendarViewMode component
-- Appilication status component
+- [ ] Appilication status component
-- Setting window
+- [ ] Setting window
-- New Journal window
+- [ ] New Journal window
-- Communication between the main process and the rendering process
+- [ ] Communication between the main process and the rendering process
-- Fingerprint or password identification of Mac OS for application
+- [ ] Fingerprint or password identification of Mac OS for application
-- Try new build tools: Docker、Travis
+- [ ] Try new build tools: Docker、Travis

 ## 中文版

+## 启动

+`yarn run start`

 ## 技术栈